polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 instance C# would require monumental amounts of work, and it would probably be specific to one particular construct.
 While the above Hyperlambda endpoint could easily be modified to take an expression as an argument, resulting in that it could answer _any_ question we might have relating to what our files does.

-This effectively results in that we end up with _"Hyperlambda 'query language' capabilities"_, allowing us to treat code, the same way we treat data, reflect upon the code, and query the code - Giving us a high level view of what our codebase as a whole does.
-This allows us to build tools on top of our Hyperlambda code, that automates the maintenance of our code.
-Of course, expanding this into querying hundreds, and even thousands of servers simultaneously, would also be fairly simply - Aggregating the end result into some high level report or something equivalent.
-Let's illustrate this by creating a generic _"code query endpoint"_, where we can supply some Hyperlambda as _input_, and have it executed towards _every single file_ in your _"/modules/"_ folder.
+This effectively results in that we end up with _"Hyperlambda 'query language' capabilities"_, allowing us to treat code, the same way we treat data, reflect upon the code, and query the code - Giving us a high level view of what our codebase as a whole does, in addition to exactly explaining what individual files actually do.
+This allows us to build _tools_ on top of our Hyperlambda code, that automates the maintenance of our code.

+Of course, expanding
+this into querying hundreds, and even thousands of servers simultaneously, would also be fairly simply - Aggregating the end result into some high level report or something equivalent.
+Let's illustrate this by creating a generic _"code query endpoint"_, where we can supply some Hyperlambda as _input_, and have it executed towards _every single file_ in our _"/modules/"_ folder.
 Add the following file into your _"/modules/tutorials/"_ folder.

 **query.post.hl**